-Figure 1.4: LoCAL phases

-DESIGN PHASE

-- Assess necessary conditions for deployment of LoCAL mechanism Introduce PBCRG system - Identify key stakeholders - Collect and validate information/data needed for design of Phase I
+Figure 1.4: LoCAL phases DESIGN PHASE Assess necessary conditions for deployment of LoCAL mechanism Introduce PBCRG system Identify key stakeholders Collect and validate information/data needed for design of Phase I PHASE I PILOTING Scoping analysis Introduce PBCRG system Develop baseline Test in 2-4 local governments over 1-2 fiscal years Fine-tune methodology (minimum conditions; performance measures; menu of investments) PHASE II CONSOLIDATING Expand to 5-10 local governments Form financial and technical partnerships Collect lessons; assess results with technical assistance from the LoCAL Secretariat Demonstrate effectiveness Prepare for national roll-out PHASE III SCALING-UP Full national roll-out Gradual expansion to all local governments Funded with re-allocated domestic resources and by donor partners Access international climate financing Share experiences and data Quality assurance and support from the LoCAL Secretariat

-PHASE I

-- Introduce PBCRG system - Develop baseline - Test in 2-4 local governments over 1-2 fiscal years - Fine-tune methodology (minimum conditions; performance measures; menu of investments)

-PHASE II CONSOLIDATING

-· Form financial and technical partnerships

-- Collect lessons; assess results with technical assistance from the LoCAL Secretariat

-- Demonstrate effectiveness

-- Prepare for national roll-out

-PHASE III SCALING-UP

-- Full national roll-out

-- Gradual expansion to all local governments

-- Funded with re-allocated domestic resources and by donor partners

-- Access international climate financing

-- Share experiences and data

-- Quality assurance and support from the LoCAL Secretariat

-countries ready to move to Phase II are Ghana, Mali and Niger.
+Lesotho, Nepal, Tanzania and Tuvalu.
+Mali is preparing to entering Phase II.

 - Phase II: Consolidating, takes place in 5-10 local governments in a country.
 It involves collecting lessons and demonstrating the mechanism's effectiveness at a larger scale.
-As of December 2019, Bangladesh, Benin and Mozambique were in Phase II. - Phase III: Scaling-up, is full national roll-out of LoCAL based on the results of the previous phases and lessons learned.
+As of May 2020, Ghana and Niger have transitioned into Phase II, joining Bangladesh, Benin and Mozambique. - Phase III: Scaling-up, is full national roll-out of LoCAL based on the results of the previous phases and lessons learned.
 LoCAL is gradually extended to all local governments, with domestic or international climate finance, and becomes the national system for channelling adaptation finance to the local level.
 Bhutan and Cambodia are in Phase III, and Benin has begun Phase III preparations.